rvjc/free-mandelbrot/README.md

 3. Use full colour instead of greyscale.
 4. Allow for different color models/interpretations.
 5. Add random/noise/unpredictability element to the core equation.
+6. Devise a long-running batch feature to automate zoom and save video.